-Will voters reward Biden’s tougher immigration tone?
+Will voters reward Biden’s tougher immigration stance?
 The view from a swing district.

 A toss-up district

 In 2020, Mr. Biden beat Mr. Trump in Colorado by 13.5 percentage points.
-But in area of the new 8th Congressional District, drawn up in 2021 due to Colorado’s population growth, the Democrat’s percentage point lead narrowed to under 5 percentage points.
+But in the area of the new 8th Congressional District, drawn up in 2021 due to Colorado’s population growth, the Democrat’s lead narrowed to under 5 percentage points.

 “There’s definitely a world in which Trump could carry this district in 2024,” says Erin Covey, analyst with The Cook Political Report.
 To her, this possibility raises the question of whether the Democratic incumbent, Rep. Yadira Caraveo, can “outrun Biden.”
 The Cook Political Report ranks the 8th District as a toss-up race that leans Democratic.